FDSchaefer/public/README.md

 All projects are organised by language, then in individual project folders (If Uploaded).
 Sneak Peeks will be shown here, with relevent information/visuals.

-(Please note this repo is a recent creation & I still need to clear publication/NDA agreements for larger projects)

 ## Deep Learning Projects
 1. [**Brain MRI: 3D Convolutional AutoEncoder**](https://github.com/FDSchaefer/public/tree/master/Deep%20Learning/BRAIN%20MRI) (100%)
 <details>
   <summary>Details</summary>
-  This project involves the collection of healthy brain MRI images with various patient ages.
-The autoencoder compresses the 3D MRI data to a more manageable form for the Age classifier network.
-(This is due ot the memory limitations of my GPU).
-The Convolutional classifier then reads the encoded data, to predict the age of the patient, of whom the MRI was taken.
-The network was written in Pytorch, with CUDA compatability.
+  This project involves the cration of an autoencoder to process 3D brain MRI data via 3 3D convolutions, for a total compression of circa 60%.

+  It is not uncommen that one of the main limitations of machine learning models is the inability of the host system to handle the large datasets, or the network getting overwhemed by the number of features.
+An autoencoder, allows us to use machine learning to compress the image down to a manageable size while maintaining the core feature information which would be needed in future modeling steps.

+  The network was written in Pytorch, with CUDA compatability using raw python scripts.

   The data aquired from: https://www.insight-journal.org/midas/community/view/21